• Skip to primary navigation

 I happy am, if well with you.

 Anne Bradstreet’s first book of poems was The Tenth Muse Lately Sprung Up in America, and it was published in London in 1650.
-(And by the way, if Bradstreet was the Tenth, who were the first Nine?)
+(And by the way, if Bradstreet was the tenth muse, who were the first nine?)
 The New York Historical Society’s library has a copy of the rare first edition of The Tenth Muse, and you can read about it, and about Anne Bradstreet’s life, in this post by one of the library’s rare book catalogers:

 Actually, the volume’s full title, in good seventeenth-century style, is: The Tenth Muse Lately sprung up in America.
 Or Several Poems, compiled with great variety of Wit and Learning, full of delight.
 Wherein especially is contained a complete discourse and description of the Four Elements, Constitutions, Ages of Man, Seasons of the Year.
 Together with an Exact Epitomie of the Four Monarchies, viz., The Assyrian, Persian, Grecian, Roman.
 Also a Dialogue between Old England and New, concerning the late troubles.
 With divers other pleasant and serious Poems.
 By a Gentlewoman in those parts.
 See if your students can take one of their own modern books and fill out its title in this classic, expansive style.
 And in the title page sample below, be sure they learn to recognize the “long-s” (ſ or ∫), a now-archaic form of the letter s (and not a misprinted letter f, as people sometimes think.)

-What wonderful words and poetical productions have you been studying in your homeschool this Leo Term? 😊
+What wonderful words and poetical productions have you and your students examined in your homeschool this Leo Term? 😊

 ❡ I happy am, if well with you: If a special line or turn of phrase happens to strike you in one of our weekly poems, just copy it onto your homeschool bulletin board for a few days and invite your students to speak it aloud — that’s all it takes to begin a new poetical friendship and learn a few lovely words that will stay with you for life. 🪺